logicalmethods/ansible/docs/docsite/rst/intro_windows.rst

 You'll run this command again later though, to make sure everything is working.

-Since 2.0, the following custom inventory variables are also supported for additional configuration of WinRM connections
+Since 2.0, the following connection variables are also supported for additional configuration of WinRM connections.
+Connection variables override config, command line and play/role/task specific options and directives so be sure to set these variables in an appropriate location.

 * ``ansible_winrm_scheme``: Specify the connection scheme (``http`` or ``https``) to use for the WinRM connection.
 Ansible uses ``https`` by default unless the port is 5985.
 * ``ansible_winrm_path``: Specify an alternate path to the WinRM endpoint.
 Ansible uses ``/wsman`` by default.